Last Updated on

 2 Tablespoons are a serving size and equals to 2000mg of Omega-3.
 Aim for anywhere between 1000mg and 4000mg of omega-3 a day.

 Omega 3 fatty acids are great for improving heart health, as it lowers the amount of fat in your blood (triglycerides – which can contribute to heart disease).

 Magnesium: Most people do not get enough Magnesium and this mineral is essential for cardiovascular and nervous system health.

 Try taking at least 200mg a day, in the morning after breakfast.
 An additional 200mg can be taken before bed to help you fall asleep.
 Take an hour before you turn off the light.

 B12: It is important for vegetarians and pescetarians to supplement with B12 as they are not getting this essential vitamin through poultry or meat.

-This vitamin is important for many reasons, most importantly to help formation of red blood cells which transport oxygen through the body.
+This vitamin is important for many reasons, most importantly to help the formation of red blood cells that transport oxygen through the body.
 A lack of red blood cells can lead to iron deficiency.